b-hayes/CLI/readme.md

 Here is what happens when CLI runs your class object.

 - Public methods of your Class become executable commands.
-- Automatic usage messages guiding the user how to execute your class methods.
+- Automatic usage messages guiding the user on how to execute your class methods.
 - Anything returned by a method is printed and no output is suppressed.
 - Required methods parameters will be enforced.
 - Scalar data types for method parameters will be enforced (try it).
-- Prevents user from passing too many arguments unless method is explicitly variadic.
-(Php allows it but I dont.)
+- Prevents the user from passing too many arguments unless the method is explicitly variadic.
+(Php allows it but I don't.)
 - Help `--help` option will display your doc blocks if you have them.
 - Public vars/properties of your class become options/flags.
 - Anonymous classes work
 - Dynamically added functions do not work. (intentional)
-- If you do not inject your own class then CLI will run itself making its own methods available to the terminal.
+- If you do not inject your class then CLI will run itself exposing its methods.

 ### Errors and Exceptions
 All errors are caught and suppressed with a generic error message